Soft sourdough dinner rolls (tangzhong method)

 These sourdough dinner rolls are so soft they melt in the mouth.
 They’re all naturally leavened, which makes them even better—made with one of my favorite baking techniques, tangzhong.

 I like to bake these soft sourdough dinner rolls in my Challenger Bread Pan at 375°F/190°C for 15-20 minutes.
-The interior of the pan measures 11,5 x 9 inches and is the perfect size for this recipe!
+The interior of the pan measures 11.5 x 9 inches, which is the perfect size for this recipe!

 Place the shaped dinner rolls in your Challenger Bread Pan and cover with the lid to prevent the dough’s surface from drying out while proofing.